dwt/fluent/Readme.md

     >>> _([Foo(), Foo()]).map(_.each.attr) == ['attrvalue', 'attrvalue']
     >>> _([Foo(), Foo()]).map(_.each.call.method('arg')) == ['method+arg', 'method+arg']

-Yeah I know `_.each.call.*()` is crude - but I haven't found a good syntax to get rid of the .call yet.
+I know `_.each.call.*()` is crude - but I haven't found a good syntax to get rid of the .call yet.
 Feedback welcome.

 ### Chaining off of methods that return None

 A major nuissance for using fluent interfaces are methods that return None.
 Sadly, many methods in python return None, if they mostly exhibit a side effect on the object.
 Consider for example `list.sort()`.

-Now this is mostly a feature of python, where methods that don't have a return statement return None.
+This is a feature of python, where methods that don't have a return statement return None.

 While this is way better than e.g. Ruby where that will just return the value of the last expression - which means objects constantly leak internals - it is very annoying if you want to chain off of one of these method calls.